13 Paralegal CV Examples That Work in 2026

 What should a paralegal CV look like?

-It should use a simple, professional CV layout, making it easy for application screening bots to quickly scan all sections and recruiters to find your strengths.
+It should use a simple, professional CV layout, making it easy for application screening bots to quickly scan all sections and recruiters to identify your strengths.
 Also, showcase relevant skills and how you’ve used them to achieve goals in your previous roles.
 Finally, be concise by only including essentials that add value to your qualifications.